jsoref/dpdk/doc/guides/prog_guide/member_lib.rst

 Set-Summaries with False Negative Probability
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-As previously mentioned, tradditional set-summaries (e.g. Bloom Filters) do not
+As previously mentioned, traditional set-summaries (e.g. Bloom Filters) do not
 have a false negative probability, i.e., it is 100% certain when an element
 returns "not to be present" for a given set.
 However, the Membership Library
 also supports a set-summary probabilistic data structure based on HTSS which